 12. Keep Spirits Up

 Winter can be a difficult time; shorter days combined with bad weather can make it much more difficult to get out and about.
-This in turn may affect mood.
-Keep spirits up by keeping to a usual daily routine as much as possible.
-When it becomes unsafe to visit friends or family, we recommend phoning or video calling them.
+Some practical tips for keeping spirits up:

 Should you need additional support and advice, there are a number of places to reach out to: